oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab1-install-new-home/install-new-oh.md

 The software downloaded from the Oracle network is a zip file for your operating system/architecture.
 In version 23c and up, the location where you unzip the software and start the Oracle Universal Installer (OUI) **will be used as your new Oracle Home**, so be careful where you unzip the software.
 Running the OUI will only register the software with the inventory (or create an inventory if none exists), not copy the software to that location.

-First, we need to create a new location for the software.
+1. We need to create a new location for the software.
 Execute the following command as an oracle user after starting a new terminal window in your image:

 ```text
 <copy>mkdir -p /u01/oracle/product/26ai/dbhome</copy>